roqavuk/roqavuk.github.io/index.md

 3. When you flinch from it, turn towards it.
 4. Embody your vibe relentlessly.

-*but also* rules are for suckers, playfulness mwahahaha
+*but also* rules are for suckers, playfulness mwahahaha.
+Do the narratively most interesting thing.

 [cf](https://www.ribbonfarm.com/2018/02/15/make-your-own-rules/)